 A pass-through business entity doesn’t pay corporate income taxes.
 Instead, the income passes through directly to its owners, who then pay their individual income taxes.

 For example, a small pizza shop probably is dealing with smaller margins, so a pass-through business structure could be really useful.
-Instead of paying taxes for the pizza shop and again as an owner, you just pay taxes on your income as an owner.
+Instead of paying taxes for the pizza shop and again as an owner, you just pay taxes on your income.
 Bye-bye, double taxation!

 Small businesses aren’t the only ones structured as pass-throughs, though.
 In fact, most U.S. businesses are—even large firms like the Trump Organization.

 Prior to the tax law changes, most pass-through owners (like our pizza shop owner) were taxed at top individual tax rates.
 Now, small business owners are offered some relief with the 20 percent deduction against their income taxes.

 Heads up: Pass-through owners are only slated for this temporary relief through 2025.